T-Mobile MONEY Review

 Got Your Back applies to overdrafts caused by debit card transactions, check payments, or ACH transfers.
 You’ll have 30 days to correct your balance, and if you miss the deadline, you’ll be removed from the program.

-T-Mobile Money Fees
+Fees

-T-Mobile Money is a truly free bank account, so don’t worry about getting hit with typical account fees that you would with a traditional bank.
+T-Mobile MONEY is a truly free bank account, so don’t worry about getting hit with typical account fees that you would with a traditional bank.

 There are no monthly maintenance, minimum balance, or overdraft fees, and T-Mobile won’t charge you anything for using an ATM.

-Otherwise, you won’t pay a dime, but keep in mind that part of its fee-free structure is due to more limited functionality.
+Otherwise, you won’t pay a dime, but keep in mind that part of its fee-free structure is due to its more limited functionality.

 Getting Started

-You can sign up for a T-Mobile Money account on the T-Mobile website or the mobile app.
+You can sign up for a T-Mobile MONEY account on the T-Mobile website or the mobile app.

-T-Mobile Money might run a soft credit check upon application, and you can fund your new account through a check deposit or ACH transfer from an existing account.
+• T-Mobile Money might run a soft credit check upon application, and you can fund your new account through a check deposit or ACH transfer from an existing account.

-T-Mobile Money Promotions
+Promotions

-At the moment, aside from the promotional APY of 4.00%, there are no sign-up bonuses or promotions up for grabs with a T-Mobile Money account.
+At the moment, aside from the promotional APY of 4.00%, there are no sign-up bonuses or promotions up for grabs with a T-Mobile MONEY account.

 That being said, as a genuinely fee-free account with high earning potential through interest, your net return with a new account could end up higher than it would from a traditional sign-up bonus.